Skip to main content

 Trinity Washington University Education Programs have established MOUs with the District of Columbia and with Prince George’s County Public Schools.
 Students in our initial certification programs and advanced programs are placed in these districts.

-The Council met once in 2020-2021, in the spring semester, on March 16, 2021.
+The Council met twice in 2021-2022: in the fall semester, on December 2nd and in the spring semester, on May 24, 2022.
 Agenda items included:

 Initial Programs (BA, MAT)